|Prepaid account and cards||Yes|

 The Revolut app creators have made it easier to send money locally or abroad.
 They know that often people make regular transfers to the same place, so they’ve set up an automated recurring payment tool that is perfect for subscriptions or splitting regular bills.
 Simply set and forget.
 You can also request money quickly and conveniently with your smartphone, and with the ability to attach personalised notes, images and even GIFs, the interaction between giver and receiver is a bit more fun.

-The Revolut app allows you to set up vaults where you can connect a round-up tool, set regular weekly or monthly deposits or just make random contributions.
-Users can personalise saving vaults by giving them a specific name and setting a savings goal so it’s clear where their money is going and what towards.
+However, the Revolut app does allow users to set up vaults where they can stash money.
+There's also a linked round-up tool and a feature which gives users the ability to set regular weekly or monthly deposits.
+Saving vaults can also be personalised with a specific name and savings goal so it’s clear where their money is going and what towards.

-So that users can constantly track their savings progress and stick to their targets, Revolut have made it easy to set monthly budgets and daily spending limits within the app.
+So that users can constantly track their savings progress and keep an eye on where their money is being spent, Revolut have made it easy to set monthly budgets and daily spending limits within the app.
 Not only this, users can also visually gauge where their money is going with the analytics tab that categorises all payments under headings like groceries or restaurants, and provides accurate figures and graphs on how much you spend down to the exact percentage.

 Revolut’s goal is to take international spending and transfers to the next level through their various card options, and in-app features and tools to help you save.
-Ultimately, Revolut could be the right option for travellers, those who need low exchange rates on international money transfers or anyone who could do with a more comprehensive money management strategy.
+Ultimately, Revolut could be the right option for travellers, expats, and really anyone who needs low exchange rates on international money transfers.

 Revolut is also not a bank or neobank in Australia, at least, not yet.
-It currently has special dispensation from ASIC to hold customer funds in one or more trust accounts with an undisclosed Australian bank.
-Check out our neobank and money app licences explainer for more information about how this may affect your money.
+While it does have an AFSL, a full banking licence might be something the fintech explores down the track.
+Check out our neobank and money app licences explainer for more information about how different licences may affect your money.

-Signing up to Revolut is all done via their app, where you provide your mobile number, name, address and payment details (if you’re signing up for a Premium account).
+Signing up to Revolut is all done via their app, where you provide your mobile number, name, address and payment details (if you’re signing up for a Premium or Metal account).